wlonk/arcadia/appendices/geography_and_culture.rst

 been made legal again, but Catholics are still barred from certain public positions, such as sitting in parliament.
 Catholic marriages were not legally recognized, either.

+While the Mother Church in Rome looks down on magic, it has usually looked down at least as much on the idea of witch-hunters.
+English Catholics in particular though tend to accept the ancient laws by which magic might be practiced, as long as it didn't interfere with the activities of the Church.

 Methodism and its cousins
 ~~~~~~~~~~~~~~~~~~~~~~~~~